IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2-install.md

   title: Using
 ---

 Installing IBM® Streams Runner for Apache Beam involves downloading and extracting the Streams Runner toolkit, configuring environment variables, and creating a credentials file for your Streaming Analytics service.
+You don't need to install IBM Streams to use Streams Runner.

 ## Before you start